emmett-framework/emmett/docs/dal.md

 * we added an *sqlite* database to our application, stored on file *storage.sqlite*
 * we defined the *Post* model and its properties, which will create a *posts* table
-* we registered the database handler to our application so that it will be available during requests
+* we registered the database pipe to our application's pipeline so that it will be available during requests
 * we did a select on the *posts* table querying the *author* column

 As you noticed, the fields defined for the table are available for queries as